open-sauced/docs/docs/contributing/introduction-to-contributing.md

 npm test
 ```

 Since the tests run in watch mode by default, some users may encounter errors about too many files being open.
-In this case, it may be beneficial to [install watchman](https://facebook.github.io/watchman/docs/install.html).
+In this case, it may be beneficial to [install Watchman](https://facebook.github.io/watchman/docs/install.html).

-For more info on testing React and JavaScript, check out this course [Testing JavaScript](https://testingjavascript.com/).
+Check out this course, [Testing JavaScript](https://testingjavascript.com/), for more info on testing React and JavaScript.

 ## Applying Lint Styleguide